($1,660) Cost to ship a car from Seattle, WA to Ann Arbor, MI

 The time of the year

-Seasonal demand and weather conditions in both Seattle and Ann Arbor can impact car shipping prices.
+The time of year and weather conditions in Seattle and Ann Arbor play a major role in determining car shipping rates.

 Although Seattle has a reputation for frequent rain, the climate in Seattle is very unlikely to affect your move.